micmejia/bible-dump/AMPC/1 John/1 John 5.md

 ###### 7

-So there are three witnesses _in heaven: the Father, the Word and the Holy Spirit, and these three are One;_
+So there are three witnesses in heaven: the Father, the Word and the Holy Spirit, and these three are One;

 ###### 8

-_and there are three witnesses on the earth_: the Spirit, the water, and the blood; and these three agree [are in unison; their testimony coincides].
+and there are three witnesses on the earth: the Spirit, the water, and the blood; and these three agree [are in unison; their testimony coincides].

 ###### 9